Tunnel Creek and Windjana Gorge

-The Gibb River Road is the adventure of a lifetime, and starts with Tunnel Creek and Windjana Gorge.
-These are just an entree to the rest of the Gibb River Road, and will have you drooling for more.
+The Gibb River Road is the adventure of a lifetime, and starts with in Windjana Gorge National Park, taking in the gorge itself and Tunnel Creek.
+These are just an entrée to the rest of the Gibb River Road, and will have you drooling for more.

 As both of these are National Parks, you need to get a pass to enter, which you can do on your way in, or get a 4 week pass, or annual pass from the DPAW before you leave.
 If you are on a tour this should be included.